shivamanand0823/Cloud-Project-_CS351/README.md

-Client.py:It acts helper for authentication and authorization It is the user end where user authenticate itself by server .Client uses virtual machines to gets it's computation done and print the statement "Trigger process failover triggered" if SLA failover takes place and it switches itself from one Virtual machine to another.
+Client.py:It acts helper for authentication and authorization It is the user end where user authenticate itself by server .Client uses virtual machines to gets it's computation done and print the statement "Trigger process failover triggered" if SLA failover takes place and it switches itself from one Virtual machine to another.Username=Shivam/Varun/Rushikesh,Password=Cloud